How To Choose A Compensation Lawyer

 2. Are you an accredited specialist in personal injury law by the Law Society of New South Wales?

 If the lawyer you are consulting is not an Accredited Specialist in Personal Injury Law by the NSW Law Society then you have the wrong lawyer.
 The Law Society of NSW gives specialist accreditation to those personal injury lawyers who have passed an exam demonstrating their skill and expertise and have also passed a peer interview with other expert compensation lawyers.
 Only these lawyers who are really experts in this area are accredited by the NSW Law Society.

-3.Who in the office will actually be handling my case and what are
+3.Who in the office will actually be handling my case and what are their qualifications?

 This is the probably the most important question that you must ask.
 The lawyer you might be speaking with at the initial consultation, who could be a partner and an Accredited Specialist may not actually be the lawyer handling the case.
 Most of the larger law firms use the approach where you will be initially speak to a partner who seems impressive and is an Accredited Specialist but then your case will be handed to a more junior lawyer.
 This junior lawyer will not be an accredited specialist and will be inexperienced and will make errors on your claim.
 The junior lawyer may be using your claim to gain experience.